How to perform a clash detection with BIMcollab ZOOM

 Issues can be generated from the results of the clash test in different ways, depending on if you are connected to a project or not.

-When connected to a project on BIMcollab Cloud
+When connected to a project on BIMcollab Nexus

 Make sure you are connected to the correct BIMcollab space and project before generating the issues.